Table of Contents

 Think about it.
 As soon as a low-cost customer requires attention on behalf of your company (think: support calls, emails), they’ve already consumed their value.

-Low ARPU means that you’re going to have to acquire a ton of customers to reach the holy grail of $1M ARR.
-This also means that you’re going to have less to spend on support and marketing infrastructure that enables you to scale in the first place.
+Low ARPU means that you will have to acquire a ton of customers to reach the holy grail of $1M ARR.
+This also means that you will have less to spend on support and marketing infrastructure that enables you to scale in the first place.

 If nothing else, tracking your ARPU encourages you to dig deeper into your customers’ desires so you can learn what drives them to spend.